León, Guanajuato: Retailing

-Notable sites
+Historic sites

 Cathedral

 The main church is called the Cathedral Basilica of Our Lady of the Light and is the seat of the Archdiocese of Leon.
 Construction of the church was begun in 1746 by the Jesuits and is a combination of Baroque and Neo Classic architectural styles.
 Construction was halted only eight months after it began when the Jesuit order was expelled from Mexico by the Spanish Crown.
 The Obregon family, however, took over its construction, continuing into the 19th century.
 The Archdiocese of Leon was created in 1864, with its first bishop, José María de Jesús Diez de Sollano y Dávalos helping to get the towers and cupola completed as he chose the church as the seat.
 It was finally completed and consecrated on 16 March 1866.
 Pope Benedict XVI officiated a mass here in 2012.

 Expiatorio

 Its full name is the Santuario Expiatorio del Sagrado Corazón de Jesús (Expiatory Sanctuary of the Sacred Heart of Jesus).
 Construction of this shrine was begun in 1920 by Bernardo Chavez with the support of Bishop Emeterio Valverde y Téllez.
 It is neo-Gothic in design, based on the old European medieval cathedrals but much of the outside wallspace is without decoration.
 Its work was halted by the Cristero Wars.
 Since then construction has continued off and on and it is considered 90% complete.
 An important source of income for the shrine's construction is the sale of crypts.
 This practice was begun in 1924.
-A chapel dedicated to the Virgin of Lourdes was begun in 1935 and later a chapel dedicated to the Virgen of Guadalupe, which is separate from the main building, built between 1935 and 1939.
+A chapel dedicated to the Virgin of Lourdes was begun in 1935 and later a chapel dedicated to the Virgin of Guadalupe, which is separate from the main building, built between 1935 and 1939.
 A shrine with stained glass windows includes local allegories.

 Municipal Palace

-The current Municipal Palace is of Ionic architectural style and occupies part of the site of the old "Colegio Grande del Seminario de los Padres Paulinos" (Grand Seminary College for Pauline Priests) who had to abandon the city in 1860.
+The current Municipal Palace is of the Ionic order and occupies part of the site of the old "Colegio Grande del Seminario de los Padres Paulinos" (Grand Seminary College for Pauline Priests) who had to abandon the city in 1860.

 From 1861 to 1867 it was a military barracks.
 After the French Intervention, it was remodeled to conserve its original architecture by Coronel Octaviano Rosado to become the seat of government on 21 March 1869.
 The patio of the building contains (in 1972) a bronze statue of Benito Juárez to commemorate the centennial of his death.
 Since then, the building has had a number of additions such as the dome that now covers this patio, and a number of murals.
 These murals were painted in 1972 and 1973 by Jesus Gallardo covering the walls of the main stairwell and the hallway of the upper floor around the patio.